Kirnu9/GitSkills/README.md

 # GitSkills
-Creating a new branch quick.
+Creating a new branch quick & simple.